Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-However, \hyperref[x:axiom:mistakegap]{Mistaken Notion~{\xreffont\ref{x:axiom:mistakegap}}} \emph{does} describe the behavior in the range of current computations, and sometimes a wrong idea can lead to the right answer.
-Kotnik~\hyperlink{x:biblio:kotnik}{[{\xreffont 55}]} sought computational evidence that the known \(\Omega\)-result \hyperref[x:men:eqn_Omega]{({\xreffont\ref{x:men:eqn_Omega}})} was not the true order of growth.
-The method was to find the sequence of largest values of \(\abs{\zeta(\frac12 + it)}\) in the initial range.
+However, \hyperref[mistakegap]{Mistaken Notion~{\xreffont\ref{mistakegap}}} \emph{does} describe the behavior in the range of current computations, and sometimes a wrong idea can lead to the right answer.
+Kotnik~\hyperlink{kotnik}{[{\xreffont 74}]} sought computational evidence that the known \(\Omega\)-result \hyperref[eqn_Omega]{({\xreffont\ref{eqn_Omega}})} was not the true order of growth.
+The method was to find the sequence of largest values of \(\abs{\zeta(\frac12 + it)}\) for small~\(t\).
 Those computations did make it appear plausible that the true order of growth is faster than the \(\Omega\)-result.
 Since those large values arise from large gaps, the computations were not revealing the true order of growth.
-But by \hyperref[x:principle:prin_large_Z_gaps]{Principle~{\xreffont\ref{x:principle:prin_large_Z_gaps}}}, the maxima in the large gaps should be \(\gg e^{c\sqrt{\log t}}\), which is larger than the current best \(\Omega\)-result. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 11.2 Finding large values} \typeout{************************************************} \begin{subsectionptx}{Finding large values}{}{Finding large values}{}{}{g:subsection:idp96192304} \hyperref[x:axiom:mistakeRS]{Mistaken Notion~{\xreffont\ref{x:axiom:mistakeRS}}} is the source of all known large values of the \(\zeta\)-function.
+But by \hyperref[prin_large_Z_gaps]{Principle~{\xreffont\ref{prin_large_Z_gaps}}}, the maxima in the large gaps should be \(\gg e^{c\sqrt{\log t}}\), which is larger than the current best \(\Omega\)-result. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 14.2 Finding large values} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Finding large values}{}{Finding large values}{}{}{misleadingrevisited-4} \hyperref[mistakeRS]{Mistaken Notion~{\xreffont\ref{mistakeRS}}} asserts that the largest values of the \(\zeta\)-function occur when many initial terms in the Riemann-Siegel formula have the same sign.
 The Notion makes sense: the first few terms are the largest, so if you want the entire sum to be large, it is efficient to focus on the initial terms.
 That argument ignores the fact that there are \(\gg t^{\frac12}\) terms of size \(\gg t^{-\frac14}\).
 Even a small bias in such a large number of terms could contribute much more than the initial terms.
-Indeed, one of the arguments for the conjectured maximum size of the \(\zeta\)-function is based on a random model for the tail of that sum, which is larger than one can obtain from a strong bias in the initial terms.
+Indeed, one of the arguments for the conjectured maximum size of the \(\zeta\)-function is based on a random model for the tail of that sum, which is larger than can be obtained from a strong bias in the initial terms.